astreum/whitepaper/README.md

 The Fusion Machine is a stack based native runtime for Fusion Machine Code interfacing with the Astreum Accounts State.

-Helium is the Fusion code manager.

-- runs automated tests
-- compiles your fusion script into fusion machine code

-New transaction types:

-- app creation
-- app calls

 ## References

 1. Bitcoin: A Peer-to-Peer Electronic Cash System - Satoshi Nakamoto